Word embedding: Development and history of the approach

-Word embeddings come in two different styles, one in which words are expressed as vectors of co-occurring words, and another in which words are expressed as vectors of linguistic contexts in which the words occur; these different styles are studied in (Lavelli et al., 2004).
+Word embeddings come in two different styles, one in which words are expressed as vectors of co-occurring words, and another in which words are expressed as vectors of linguistic contexts in which the words occur; these different styles are studied in Lavelli et al., 2004.
 Roweis and Saul published in Science how to use "locally linear embedding" (LLE) to discover representations of high dimensional data structures.
-Most new word embedding techniques after about 2005 rely on a neural network architecture instead of more probabilistic and algebraic models, since some foundational work by Yoshua Bengio and colleagues.
+Most new word embedding techniques after about 2005 rely on a neural network architecture instead of more probabilistic and algebraic models, after foundational work done by Yoshua Bengio and colleagues.

-The approach has been adopted by many research groups after advances around year 2010 had been made on theoretical work on the quality of vectors and the training speed of the model and hardware advances allowed for a broader parameter space to be explored profitably.
-In 2013, a team at Google led by Tomas Mikolov created word2vec, a word embedding toolkit that can train vector space models faster than the previous approaches.
+The approach has been adopted by many research groups after theoretical advances in 2010 had been made on the quality of vectors and the training speed of the model, as well as after hardware advances allowed for a broader parameter space to be explored profitably.
+In 2013, a team at Google led by Tomas Mikolov created word2vec, a word embedding toolkit that can train vector space models faster than previous approaches.
 The word2vec approach has been widely used in experimentation and was instrumental in raising interest for word embeddings as a technology, moving the research strand out of specialised research into broader experimentation and eventually paving the way for practical application.